-It’s particularly important to eat a variety of fresh fruits and vegetables, said Dr. James McDonnell, a pediatric ophthalmologist at Loyola University Health System in Maywood, Ill.
+It’s particularly important to eat a variety of fresh fruits and vegetables, says Dr. James McDonnell, a pediatric ophthalmologist at Loyola University Health System in Maywood, Ill.

 “Make a colorful plate, especially with greens, blues and reds.
 Certain foods have distinct benefits for the eyes in addition to overall health, including many of the trendy superfoods such as kale, broccoli and sweet potatoes,” he said in a Loyola news release.

-McDonnell said healthy eating might help protect you from cataracts, macular degeneration — a leading cause of vision loss in older Americans — and even blindness.
+McDonnell says healthy eating might help protect you from cataracts, macular degeneration — a leading cause of vision loss in older Americans — and even blindness.

 He listed several nutrients that are especially good for your eyes.

-Astaxanthin.
-“This supernutrient protects eyes from developing cataracts, macular degeneration and blindness,” McDonnell said.
+“This supernutrient protects eyes from developing cataracts, macular degeneration and blindness,” McDonnell says.
 “Seaweed and wild, rather than farmed, salmon are excellent choices high in astaxanthin.
 It also aids in so many aspects of wellness that astaxanthin is my top recommendation for incorporation into your diet.”

-Omega-3.
-This fatty acid contained in fish protects against dry eye and age-related macular degeneration, he said.
+This fatty acid contained in fish protects against dry eye and age-related macular degeneration, he shares.